gmendiola94/Hands-on-Data/Challenges/Advent-of-Code/README.md

 ## Instructions

-* Scripts are organised by calendar day and link to problem instructions are commented on each file.
+* Scripts are organised by calendar day and the links to problem instructions are commented on each notebook.